 If Germany refuses to heed this warning today, it will suffer great devastation.
 Today’s weather curses are a warning to Germany and the whole world of the evil that is about to come.
-God’s Word cannot be broken, but He gives everyone a chance to repent—if they heed Him!
+God’s Word cannot be broken, but He gives everyone a chance to repent—if they choose to heed His warning!

 Understanding God’s Will

-Jesus Christ Himself said there would be many false Christians (Matthew 24:5).
+Jesus Christ Himself said that there would be many false Christians (Matthew 24:5).
 True Christians are a tiny minority.
 They have been humbled, called by God, led to repentance, and then received His Spirit.
-Only with that attitude and Spirit can a person understand what God is doing, “for the Spirit searcheth all things, yea, the deep things of God”
+Only with that attitude and Spirit can a person understand what God is doing, “for the Spirit searcheth all things, yea, the deep things of God” (1 Corinthians 2:10).

 Why does God allow suffering and death?

 As Mr. Armstrong wrote in Mystery of the Ages, when the first human beings rejected God, He cut them off from His Spirit.
 He is not battling to convert and save the world.
-(If He were, His track record is a terrible failure.)
-He is allowing human beings to experience the results of their choice.
+(If He were, He would have a track record of terrible failure.)
+He is allowing human beings to experience the results of their choice as “aversion therapy.”
 We are saturating ourselves in sin and experiencing the consequences.

 Our suffering serves an eternal purpose.
 We are facing reality, learning cause and effect.
 Ultimately, we will see our need to rely on and obey God.
 We will finally admit that human beings are under Satan’s deception, that we do not have the answers, and that we have no purpose or hope—in this life or beyond—without our Creator!

-The Bible teaches that Satan is the god of this world and that God is not judging the world today—including the victims of the 2022 weather disasters and billions of others who have died—until after He removes Satan, restores His government through the return of Jesus Christ, and brings the dead back to physical life in a resurrection (see Ezekiel 37 and Revelation 20).
+The Bible teaches that Satan is the god of this world and that God is not judging the world today, the victims of the 2022 weather disasters, nor the billions of others who have died until after He removes Satan, restores His government through the return of Jesus Christ, and brings the dead back to physical life in a resurrection (see Ezekiel 37 and Revelation 20).

 But what mankind in general will learn in the future, you can learn today.
-However devastating events grow, you can face such disasters and “be not troubled” (Matthew 24:6).
+Even if you and your family have suffered in a devastating hurricane, or if you have watched such events from afar, you can face such disasters and “be not troubled” (Matthew 24:6).
 By seeking God in repentance today, you can prepare to help others make the same choice in the future.